 Here’s how to make peanut butter from raw peanuts.
+Make it chunky or smooth.
 Steps on how to pan roast and get the skin off quickly and easily included!

 Homemade Peanut Butter